recordlabels/recordlabels.github.io/Columbia.md

 ### 1954
 In 1954, Columbia ended its distribution arrangement with Sparton Records and formed **Columbia Records of Canada, Ltd.** with a head office initially in Toronto and, as of 1960, in its suburb of Don Mills.  operating under this name from <mark>15 March 1954 until 08 June 1976</mark>, when it was renamed to CBS Records Canada Ltd.

+In 1954, Columbia introduced its new "Walking Eye" logo.
+Columbia continued to use the "notes and mike" logo on record labels and even used a promo label showing both logos until the **"notes and mike" was phased out in 1958.** The original Walking Eye was tall and solid; it was modified in 1961 to the one still used today.

 In April 1954, the Walking Eye appeared on the back cover of LPs.
 See ML 4853 for example.

 In October, 1954, the Walking Eye appeared on a record label.
 See Harry James And His Orchestra's "One O'Clock Jump / Two O'Clock Jump"

-In 1954, Columbia introduced its new "Walking Eye" logo.
-Columbia continued to use the "notes and mike" logo on record labels and even used a promo label showing both logos until the **"notes and mike" was phased out in 1958.** The original Walking Eye was tall and solid; it was modified in 1961 to the one still used today.

 ### 1955: Six-Eye Label
 In 1955, the **six-eye logo** appeared on record labels.

+In March 1955, the tape reel logo appears underneath the LP logo on record covers (see ML 4966).

+In summer 1955, the reel was dropped and "A High Fidelity Recording" was added above the LP logo on record covers (see ML 5035).

 ### 1956
 In 1956, Columbia began recording in stereo but **stereo LPs did not begin to be manufactured until 1958**.